AshleyRoll/crc_cpp/README.md

 step.
 8 bits means the entire bytes is used in a single step.
 4 bits means that we process a nibble (4 bits) at a time, and so on.

+Each entry in the table is the size of the CRC register (8, 16, 32 or 64 bits).

 ## Define your own